control-toolbox/OptimalControl.jl/docs/src/tutorial-init.md

 plot(sol, size=(600, 450))
 ```

-Note that the three following formulations are equivalent
+Note that the following formulations are equivalent
 ```@example main
-sol = solve(ocp, display=false)
 sol = solve(ocp, display=false, init=nothing)
+println("Number of iterations: ", sol.iterations)
 sol = solve(ocp, display=false, init=())
+println("Number of iterations: ", sol.iterations)
+nothing # hide
 ```

 To reduce the number of iterations and improve the convergence, we can give an initial guess to the solver.
-This initial guess can be built from constant values, interpolated matrices, functions, or existing solutions.
+This initial guess can be built from constant values, interpolated vectors, functions, or existing solutions.
 Except when initializing from a solution, the arguments are to be passed as a named tuple ```init=(state=..., control=..., variable=...)``` whose fields are optional.
 Missing fields will revert to default initialization (ie constant 0.1).

 ## Constant initial guess